Brandon-Johns/Vicon-DataStream-SDK-examples/Template_ROS/readme.md

 Due to this issue, the Vicon DataStream SDK is not compatible with ROS

-## Guide to `vrpn_client_ros`
+# VRPN client
-Using the [VRPN protocol](https://en.wikipedia.org/wiki/VRPN), objects tracked by Vicon can be streamed live through ROS topics using the `vrpn_client_ros` package.
+Using the [VRPN protocol](https://en.wikipedia.org/wiki/VRPN), objects tracked by Vicon can be streamed live through ROS topics using a ros package.

 Vicon Tracker is, by default, enabled to stream data over the network with this protocol.

+Setup
+- Open Tracker on the vicon control computer, and enable some objects in the objects pane.
+- Ensure that your computer is on the same network as the vicon control computer

+### ROS1: Guide to `vrpn_client_ros`
 Install
 - Terminal:
 	- `sudo apt-get install ros-[your ros version]-vrpn-client-ros`